Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 “Good speech, ‘Dex?”

 “It was rousing,” Regaari replied, curling up in a way that a human would have found to be spine-stretching agony but which was a perfectly comfortable posture for a Gaoian trying to relax.
-“They went into that hangar stinking of skepticism and with a general air of *‘let’s get this over with’*---”
+“They went into that hangar stinking of skepticism and with a general air of *‘let’s get this over with’* - ”

 “Sounds about right,” Akiyama muttered.